Charlesetc/charlesetc/posts/stars-game-2.md

 <video width="600" height="504" controls> <source src="/videos/stars-3.ogv" type='video/ogg; codecs="theora, vorbis"'> </video>

 It turns out rendering two objects is a *lot* harder than rendering one.
-You have to switch to a different contexts (vertex buffer) each time you draw a shape.
+You have to switch to a different context (vertex buffer) each time you draw a shape.

 I also converted the while-loop design of the game to an async [pony](https://www.ponylang.org/discover/) behaviour that repeatedly calls itself.
 This lets the garbage collector run in between renderings and the game run on multiple cores.